RotorHazard/RotorHazard/resources/S32_BPill_PCB/README.md

 <br>

-The RotorHazard S32_BPill schematic and PCB were developed by Bob Duris and [Eric Thomas](http://www.etheli.com)
+The RotorHazard S32_BPill schematic and PCB were developed by Bob Duris and [Eric Thomas](http://www.etheli.com)<br>
+Special thanks to David Hill for the RotorHazard S32_BPill Main Board Build Guide, and more.